INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/07 - Hashing Functions/07 - Hashing Functions.md

 	*As this works on symmetric ciphers, the two parties must share the secret key.*

 1. Once generated, the sender append the MAC tag to the original message and forwards it
-2. The recipient separates the MAC tag and the message, and produces his own MAC tag —via the shared secret key and the message he receives.
+2. The recipient separates the MAC tag and the message, and produces his own MAC tag; via the shared secret key and the message he receives.
 3. If the tags matches, the message has not been forged *This security is ensured as long as the attacker remains unaware of the secret key*